roman-aguilera/Masters-Project/README.md

 # Masters-Project
-Materials from my masters project at UCSB.
+Materials from my masters project at UCSB, "High Dimaneionality, Value Iteration, and Barycentric Interpolation in Robotic Control".